-Some herbs found in nature help to balance blood sugar levels, making them invaluable to individuals diagnosed with diabetes or pre-diabetes.
-What’s more, there is now ample evidence to show herbs help protect against acute and chronic diseases such as cardiovascular disease and certain respiratory conditions.
+Some herbs and spices found in nature may help balance lower blood sugar levels, making them beneficial to individuals diagnosed with diabetes or pre-diabetes.
+What’s more, evidence also suggests that certain herbs help protect against acute and chronic diseases such as cardiovascular disease and certain respiratory conditions.
 (11) Continue reading to learn more about these 6 herbs to lower blood sugar levels.

-Let’s take a look at some of the best natural herbs (and spices — to give you a more comprehensive list) for blood sugar control.
+Let’s take a look at some of the best herbs and spices for blood sugar control.

-Fenugreek seeds are high in soluble fiber, which helps to lower blood sugar levels by slowing down digestion and the absorption of carbohydrates.
-For this reason, it has been suggested that these seeds may be effective in treating people with diabetes.
+Fenugreek seeds are high in soluble fiber, which helps with lowering blood sugar levels by slowing down digestion and the absorption of carbohydrates.
+(24) For this reason, it has been suggested that these seeds may be effective in managing diabetes.

 Several clinical trials have shown that fenugreek seeds can improve metabolic symptoms associated with both type 1 and type 2 diabetes by lowering blood sugar levels.

-In one study, researchers in India found that patients with type 2 diabetes receiving 10 grams of fenugreek seeds soaked in hot water every day for 6 months had a significant reduction in fasting blood sugar levels and significant reductions in HbA1c —the average level of blood sugar over the previous 2-3 months.
+In one study, researchers in India found that patients with type 2 diabetes receiving 10 g of fenugreek seeds soaked in hot water every day for six months had a significant reduction in fasting blood sugar levels and HbA1c levels—the average level of blood sugar over the previous two to three months.
+(23)

+In another study, researchers found that individuals with type 1 diabetes receiving 100 g of defatted fenugreek seed powder for ten days had significant reductions in fasting blood sugar levels and improved glucose tolerance tests.
+Total cholesterol, low-density lipoprotein (LDL, the “bad” cholesterol), and triglycerides were also significantly reduced.
+(27)

+While the exact action is not known and multiple mechanisms may be involved, gymnema contains substances that decrease the absorption of sugar from the intestine.
+(21) Gymnema may also increase the amount of insulin in the body and the growth of cells in the pancreas, the organ responsible for the production of insulin.
+(25)(29) Insulin helps control blood sugar levels by signaling to the liver, muscles, and fat cells to take in sugar from the blood.
+(18)

+In a study of patients with type 1 diabetes taking 400 mg per day of a water-soluble extract of gymnema, insulin requirements decreased as well as patients’ fasting blood sugar levels.
+HbA1c levels were also reduced.
+(26)

+Gymnema leaf extract, the “Guarmin” peptide, in particular, has been found to interfere with the ability of the taste buds on the tongue to taste sweet and bitter.
+It is thought that by inhibiting the sweet taste sensation, people taking it will limit their intake of sweet foods, and this may be partially responsible for its lowering blood sugar effects.
+(12)

+A study from China found that supplementation with 500 mg of water-extract of cinnamon for two months reduced fasting insulin, glucose, total cholesterol, and LDL levels and enhanced insulin sensitivity in men and women with elevated blood sugar levels.
 (3)

-In another study, researchers found that individuals with type 1 diabetes receiving 100g of defatted fenugreek seed powder for 10 days had significant reductions in fasting blood sugar levels and improved glucose tolerance test.
-Total cholesterol, LDL (the bad cholesterol) and triglycerides were also significantly reduced.
-(4)

-While the exact action is not known and multiple mechanisms may be involved, gymnema contains substances that decrease the absorption of sugar from the intestine.
-(21) Gymnema may also increase the amount of insulin in the body and increase the growth of cells in the pancreas, which is the place in the body where insulin is made.
-(6)(7) Insulin helps control blood sugar levels by signaling to the liver and muscle and fat cells to take in sugar from the blood.

-In a study of patients with type 1 diabetes taking 400mg per day of a water-soluble extract of Gymnema, insulin requirements came down as well as patients’ fasting blood sugar levels.
-HbA1c levels also came down.
-(8)

-Gymnema leaf extract, the ‘Guarmin’ peptide, in particular, has been found to interfere with the ability of the taste buds on the tongue to taste sweet and bitter.
-It is thought that by inhibiting the sweet taste sensation, people taking it will limit their intake of sweet foods, and this may be partially responsible for its blood sugar-lowering effects.
-(5)

-A study out of China found that supplementation with 500 mg of water-extract of cinnamon for two months reduced fasting insulin, glucose, total cholesterol, and LDL cholesterol and enhanced insulin sensitivity of men and women with elevated blood sugar levels.
+Another study conducted in individuals with type 2 diabetes found that intake of 1 g, 3 g, or 6 g of cinnamon per day reduces fasting glucose levels, triglycerides, LDL, and total cholesterol.
+The authors suggest that the inclusion of cinnamon in the diet of people with type 2 diabetes will help to reduce the risk factors associated with type 2 diabetes and cardiovascular diseases.
+(13)

+Additionally, in a study of healthy subjects without a history of gastrointestinal disease, abdominal surgery or diabetes, intake of 6 g of cinnamon slows stomach emptying and significantly reduces high blood sugar after meals.
 (9)

-Another study done in individuals with type 2 diabetes found that intake of 1, 3, or 6 grams of cinnamon per day reduces fasting glucose levels, triglycerides, LDL cholesterol, and total cholesterol.
-Authors suggest that the inclusion of cinnamon in the diet of people with type 2 diabetes will help to reduce the risk factors associated with type 2 diabetes and cardiovascular diseases.
-(10)

-Additionally, in a study of healthy subjects without a history of gastrointestinal disease, abdominal surgery or diabetes, intake of 6g of cinnamon slows stomach emptying and significantly reduces high blood sugar after meals.
-(11)

 Ginseng extract from Korean red ginseng, American ginseng, and other sources is one of the most well-known and widely used herbal medicines in the world.
-It has been used for thousands of years in traditional Eastern medicine to boost energy, relieve stress, and bring the body into balance.
-More recently though, it’s been studied as a therapy to help control blood sugar.
-(12)
+It has been used for thousands of years in traditional Eastern medicine to increase energy, relieve stress, and bring the body into balance.
+More recently, it has been studied for its ability to control blood sugar.
+(17)(20)

-A 2016 meta-analysis of 8 studies found that the benefits of using ginseng as part of a treatment program for individuals with type 2 diabetes included improved fasting blood sugar levels and improved insulin resistance.
-The study also found improvements in triglycerides, total cholesterol, and LDL cholesterol as a result of using ginseng.
-(13)
+A 2016 meta-analysis of eight studies found that the benefits of using ginseng as part of a treatment program for individuals with type 2 diabetes included improved fasting blood sugar levels and improved insulin resistance.
+The study also found improvements in triglycerides, total cholesterol, and LDL as a result of ginseng intake.
+(8)

 Turmeric is a spice that is common in Asian foods and curries, and it helps to give food its yellowish color.
 It also has many medicinal properties.
 Research suggests that turmeric may decrease fasting blood sugar levels, particularly when used in combination with metformin.
 (15)

-Turmeric’s active component is curcumin and it is believed that curcumin is responsible for many of the spice’s proposed benefits, including blood sugar control.
+Turmeric’s primary active component is curcumin and it is believed that curcumin is responsible for many of the spice’s proposed benefits, including blood sugar control.
 One study involving 60 patients with diabetes demonstrated that when combined with metformin, turmeric decreased fasting blood sugar levels.
 (15)

-In a study of 240 people in Thailand, curcumin prevented prediabetes from progressing to diabetes.
-About 16% of people on the placebo (inactive treatment) progressed to type 2 diabetes, while nobody receiving 250 milligrams daily of curcumin from supplements progressed.
-Individuals receiving curcumin appeared to have better functioning beta cells – the cells in the pancreas responsible for producing insulin to help regulate blood sugar levels in the body.
-(15)
+A study of 240 people in Thailand found that curcumin may help prevent prediabetes from progressing to diabetes.
+About 16% of people in the placebo group (inactive treatment) progressed to type 2 diabetes, while nobody receiving 250 mg daily of curcumin from supplements progressed.
+Individuals receiving curcumin appeared to have better functioning beta cells, the cells in the pancreas responsible for producing insulin to help regulate blood sugar levels in the body.
+(5)

-Another study showed that individuals with type 2 diabetes who received 500 milligrams curcumin capsules 3 times a day for 10 weeks had lower fasting blood sugar levels, suggesting that the body is better able to lower blood sugar levels between meals.
-(16)
+Another study showed that individuals with type 2 diabetes who received 500 mg curcumin capsules three times a day for ten weeks had lower fasting blood sugar levels, suggesting that the body is better able to reduce blood sugar levels between meals.
+(10)

 A review paper examining studies published from 1998 to 2013 found that curcumin attenuates many of the pathophysiological processes involved in the development and progression of high blood sugar and insulin resistance.
-The study suggests that curcumin helps to lower blood sugar levels by: (17)
+The study suggests that curcumin helps with lowering blood sugar levels by:

 - Reducing the amount of glucose (or sugar) produced by the liver